oroinc/documentation/user/back-office/system/configuration/commerce/search/saved-search.rst

 .. begin_include

-.. hint:: The Saved Search feature is available since OroCommerce v4.2.4.
+.. hint:: The Saved Search feature is available since OroCommerce Enterprise v4.2.4.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 You can configure the ability for registered customer users to save search queries, return to these saved search queries later, receive notifications when a new product falls under the search conditions and when products from the search query result are back in stock.